matthiasn/octopress-blog/source/_posts/2014-10-06-Building-Systems-in-Clojure-2.markdown

 In the first line of the let binding, we use the **[-> (thread-first)](http://clojuredocs.org/clojure.core/-%3E)** macro.
 This macro makes the code more legible by simply passing the result of each function call as the first argument of the next function.
 Here, specifically, we **1)** concatenate the buffer with the new chunk, **2)** add newlines where missing[^5], and **3)** split the string into a sequence on the line breaks.

 Now, we cannot immediately process all those items in the resulting sequence.
-We know that all are complete except for the last one as otherwise there would not have been another tweet to the right of them.
+We know that all are complete except for the last one as otherwise there would not have been a subsequent tweet.
 But the last one may not be complete.
 Accordingly, we derive

 {% codeblock lang:clojure %}
 (butlast json-lines)